 Snorkeling Gam’s blue water mangroves

-Nudibranch Homestay near the village of Sawinggrai on Gam Island is built on a shore protected from the currents and waves of the open ocean by a belt of mangroves.
+Homestay just east the village of Sawinggrai on Gam Island are built on a shore protected by mangroves from the currents and waves of the open ocean.
 Most of Raja Ampat’s mangroves are known as blue water mangroves because, unlike the majority of mangroves elsewhere in the world, they don’t grow on deep mudflats and the waters they stand in are free of silt and river-borne sediments.
 The more remote and wild Korbekwan Homestay in western Gam also provides marvellous blue water mangrove and coral reef snorkeling.

 Gam’s mangroves grow in water that’s almost crystal clear and they shelter (among a lot of other life) a nudibranch population consisting of an extraordinary number of species.
 Snorkeling the mangroves there is truly an amazing experience.
 Juvenile fish glitter like bright jewels in the shafts of sunlight that penetrate the shadowed world of the trees’ roots.
 Sleeping epaulette or “walking” sharks can be found and are so laid back in the daytime you can approach to within arm’s length (don’t touch!) without giving them fright.

 In the seagrass beds between the mangroves and the island’s shore, strings of tiny bubbles stand like silver spirals and three metre long worm-like Synaptid seacucumbers forage amid the fronds while Archer fish patrol the edges of the mangrove stands, hunting insects on the roots above the waterline and panicking the shoals of smaller fish hiding beneath the trees.
 It’s a world of magic our cheap camera and poor video technique can’t possibly do justice to:

-If you prefer snorkeling coral reef rather than seagrass beds or mangroves, both Nudibranch and Korbekwan homestays have that too.
+If you prefer snorkeling coral reef rather than seagrass beds or mangroves, Sawinggrai homestays and Korbekwan homestays have that too.
 Emerging on the seaward side of the mangrove belt, you’ll pass from the sheltered and shadowed confines of the trees to open water a stone’s throw from the reef dropoff.
 The coral is dense, vibrant , healthy and teeming with fish.
 The ocean, even on a calm day, seems really energetic after an hour or two spent exploring the quiet waters of the mangroves.

 Map: Raja Ampat dive sites for snorkelers